9ci/docker/nine/mysql9ci/README.md

 To access the mysql9ci instance from the host, you need to:

 `mysql -h mysql9ci -u root -p`

+Likewise with a GUI client, you need to use `mysql9ci` instead of `localhost`.

 __In order for this to work, you need some setup!__